SaloGastaldi/SaloGastaldi/README.md

 ## 🧪 What I Do

-I work at the intersection of **AI, molecular modeling, and experimental biology** to transform complex biological data into actionable insights.
+I work at the intersection of **AI, molecular modeling, and experimental biology** to transform complex biological data into actionable insights for biotech and pharmaceutical R&D.

 My work includes:

 * Building end-to-end computational workflows for molecular and omics data analysis
-* Developing deep learning pipelines for biological sequence analysis
+* Developing machine learning and deep learning pipelines for biological sequence analysis
-* Automating molecular dynamics simulations and downstream analysis
+* Automating molecular dynamics simulations and downstream data processing
 * Studying biomolecular interactions and structure–function relationships
+* Designing reproducible scientific computing workflows for research applications
 * Connecting computational predictions with experimental validation in R&D environments

 ---